PEPC Student Organizations

 The purpose of ASHE is to represent the students with vested interest in the Healthcare Built Environment, provide leadership opportunities for students, and coordinate services and activities of interest to the society members and faculty.
 The goal is to provide career awareness that will promote and develop a better understanding of the Healthcare Built Environment and it's relationship among Building Construction Management students, former students, faculty, and representatives of the Healthcare Built Environment.

-The Autonomous Robotics Club of Purdue was created to grow the skills and abilities of its members through design projects centered around advanced autonomous robotics systems.
+The Autonomous Robotics Club (ARC) of Purdue was created to grow the skills and abilities of its members through design projects centered around advanced autonomous robotics systems.
 It provides hands-on, real world experience to interdisciplinary teams using industry standard tools and practices.
+ARC allows open exploration of challenging problems within the field of autonomous robotics systems and gives students of any background a platform to collaborate with an active community of shared knowledge.

 Purdue's Biomedical Engineering Society (BMES) is an undergraduate service and social organization that provides students opportunities for learning and growth.
 We do this by hosting guest lecturers and local professors, who speak about the latest and greatest in the field, sponsoring and serving in local community service events, and recruiting biomedical companies to come speak about their company and job opportunities.
 BMES also has a Mentoring Program where junior and senior students help sophomore students transition into biomedical engineering and explore all of their opportunities.